Last Updated on June 4, 2023 by Dave Farquhar

-It’s scary when it happens, so I don’t blame you for asking.
+An outlet sparking when plugging in is scary when it happens, so I don’t blame you for asking.
 Is it normal to see a spark when you plug something in?

-What causes electrical sparks?
+- What causes an electrical outlet to burn?

 Electricity is lazy.
 It will always take the shortest, quickest path it can find to ground.
 Literally, the ground outside, where there’s effectively an infinite number of electrons.
 But electricity really, really wants to get to ground.
 When you make metal to metal contact, it jumps from the outlet to the plug.
 If it’s not clean metal to metal contact, you see a spark.
 You may even hear a bit of a pop.